winterland1989/binary-parsers/README.md

 This package extends [binary](http://hackage.haskell.org/package/binary) with parsec/attoparsec style parsing combinators.
 It's useful when you want to deal with various binary format, and it's very fast.
 You can now write more complex `Binary` instances using comprehensive combinators, with serialisation packages like blaze-texual.

+Binary's `Get` monad is designed to perform best on non-backtracking cases, but it still provides fast backtracking support via `Alternative` instance, it's overall an excellent alternative to attoparsec if you only deal with `ByteString`.

 Building
 --------